weserv/images/README.md

 [![Source Code](https://img.shields.io/badge/source-andrieslouw/imagesweserv-blue.svg?style=flat-square)](https://github.com/andrieslouw/imagesweserv)
 [![Software License](https://img.shields.io/badge/license-BSD3-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29)

 Source code of images.weserv.nl, to be used on your own server(s).
-Images.weserv.nl leverages powerful libraries like [Intervention Image](http://image.intervention.io/) (for image handling and manipulation), [Guzzle](https://github.com/guzzle/guzzle) (for sending HTTP requests) and [URI](https://github.com/thephpleague/uri) (to create and manage URIs).
+Images.weserv.nl leverages powerful libraries like [php-vips](https://github.com/jcupitt/php-vips) (for image handling and manipulation), [Guzzle](https://github.com/guzzle/guzzle) (for sending HTTP requests) and [URI](https://github.com/thephpleague/uri) (to create and manage URIs).

 ## Technologies used

-- Linux, nginx, ImageMagick and PHP (without these technologies, this project would never have been possible)
+- Linux, nginx, libvips and PHP (without these technologies, this project would never have been possible)
 - CloudFlare (for caching and IP-blocking)
 - Memcached (for rate limiting)
 - OpenDNS (for DNS-filtering)